mikeymco/global-personal-tos/README.md

 ---

-Verbose restatement of exclusionary boundary definition, specifically intended to empower unconscious, instant invalidation and eradication of common psychological boundary crossings:
+Verbose restatement of boundary definition, specifically using exclusionary language to empower unconscious, instant invalidation and eradication of common psychological boundary crossings:
 - distorted or manipulative projections
 - undermining justified as miscommunication [plausible deniability]
 - permeability [vulnerability] to logical loopholes or narcisstic DDOS streams